Want to skip the talk and go straight to the remedy? Click here.

 Once your cat gets better, you may incorporate a capful of apple cider vinegar into your cat’s food daily to keep their systems healthy.
 It’s the same principle behind conventional urinary tract health food: this keeps your cat’s pH slightly lower, which is helpful for cats who are predisposed to alkaline crystals.
 But frankly, I don’t believe that’s the best route to preventing recurrence of FLUTD.

 Nutrition is the best preventative medicine.

-There’s a possibility that apple cider vinegar can help your cat to recover from FLUTD and there’ s a chance that maintaining a healthy urinary tract pH can prevent recurrence.
+There’s a possibility that apple cider vinegar can help your cat to recover from FLUTD and there’ s a chance that maintaining a healthy urinary tract pH can prevent a recurrence.
 But if you really want to keep your cat’s urinary tract healthy, look at their diet.
 Dry food is the urinary tract’s worst enemy.
 This is because cats often are unwilling to drink water on their own.
 If your cat isn’t chugging water all day long, it’s not going to be enough to compensate for the low water content of their dry food.

-Try to switch out your dry food for a nutritious canned wet food or to go raw.
+Switch out your dry food for a nutritious canned wet food or to go raw.
 Take a look at this video to hear my story about dry food, my cat’s urinary tract disease, and how switching from dry to wet changed his life.

 Need more information on why dry food causes feline urinary tract disease?
 Give this a read: Dry Cat Food and Feline UTI – Is Dry Food Bad For My Cat?

 Dry food is never worth making your cat unhealthy.

 What is the best cat food for urinary health?